-At the graduate level the School offers a course requiring one year of full-time or two years of part-time study leading to the Graduate Diploma in Wool and Pastoral Sciences.
-Research may also be undertaken for the degrees of Master of Science and Doctor of Philosophy.
+At the graduate level the School offers a course requiring one year of full-time or two years of part-time study leading to the award of the Graduate Diploma in Wool and Pastoral Sciences.
+Research may also be undertaken for the award of the degrees of Master of Science and Doctor of Philosophy.